Proudly Serving Colorado Springs and South Denver

 Cost Breakdown by Location in the Home

 The location of the mold infestation within your home can considerably influence the cost of remediation.
-Here’s a breakdown of average costs based on common household locations:
+Here’s a breakdown of average costs based on typical household locations:

 Bathroom

 Bathrooms are notorious for high moisture levels, which can encourage mold growth.
 The average cost for mold remediation in a bathroom ranges from $500 to $1,500.
-If mold is growing behind fixtures like your sink, shower, or bathtub, these costs can increase significantly.
+If mold grows behind fixtures like your sink, shower, or bathtub, these costs can increase significantly.

 Basement